 On 22nd November 1872, Colonel Edward Akroyd, a leading business man and benefactor, promised to build Shrogg’s Park in Halifax.

-The site was a rough, irregular piece of waste land, entirely barren at one end and at the other, thickly covered with dwarf oak scrub, from which the Park gained its name, and pieces of rock.
+A great contrast from the eye catching scenery you can see today, the site was a rough, irregular piece of waste land, entirely barren at one end and at the other, thickly covered with dwarf oak scrub, from which the Park gained its name, and pieces of rock.

-His plans almost came to nothing when the proposed Midland Railway scheme intended to build a line through part of what is now the Park.
+Colonel Akroyd’s plans almost came to nothing when the proposed Midland Railway scheme intended to build a line through part of what is now the Park.
 During a committee meeting of the House of Commons, Akroyd gave evidence of the measures he had undertaken so far and of his intention to provide a place for cricket, bowls, croquet, archery and other games.

 On 25th June 1879, Colonel Akroyd handed the partially completed park over to the Halifax Corporation for the benefit of the town.